- Code ENGN6627

 Upon successful completion, students will have the knowledge and skills to:

-- Be familiar with the history, concept development and key components of robotics technologies.
+- Discuss the history, concepts and key components of robotics technologies.

-- Be familiar with various robot sensors and their perception principles that enable a robot to analyse their environment, reason and take appropriate actions toward the given goal.
+- Describe and compare various robot sensors and their perception principles that enable a robot to analyse their environment, reason and take appropriate actions toward the given goal.

-- Understand and able to analyse and solve problems in spatial coordinate representation and spatial transformation, robot locomotion design, kinematics, motion control, localization and mapping, navigation and path planning.
+- Analyse and solve problems in spatial coordinate representation and spatial transformation, robot locomotion, kinematics, motion control, localization and mapping, navigation and path planning.

-- Be able to apply and demonstrate the learned knowledge and skills in practical robotics laboratories and experiments.
+- Apply and demonstrate the learned knowledge and skills in practical robotics applications.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.